walexy/zoomguy-copy-01/src/pages/index.md

     reviews:
       - author: Rotary Club
         avatar: images/review1.jpg
-        content: We were at a standstill.
+        content: "The Meeting Squad has helped our district's 100+ Rotary Clubs understand how to navigate virtual meetings.
+We were at a standstill.
 Couldn't vote on new members.
-Club morale was low.
-Since we started virtual meetings, our meeting attendance has doubled and membership has actually increased!
+Club morale was declining.
+Using their tips, tricks, and expertise, we have raise the bar across the board.  "
-      - author: Well-known International Nonprofit
+      - author: Producer for Masterpiece Theater
         avatar: images/review2.jpg
-        content: We were terrified to plan our first virtual international conference, but the Meeting Squad has come to our rescue, helping with plenary sessions, elected officials, and breakout rooms.
-They have been a God-send.
+        content: Thanks to you both for the stellar execution of materials during the lecture.
+It all went off without a hitch.
+I was very pleased with the quality of video on my end.
+The audience seemed quite emotionally engaged, so it must’ve played well for them too.
+Bravo!
       - author: Local Arts-related Nonprofit
         avatar: images/review3.jpg
         content: Our organization faced certain bankruptcy without our annual